leomiranda/rocketseat-ignite-reactjs-chapter-01-challenge-02/README.md

 # Componentizing the application

-The project is a page for listing movies by genre using React JS and `json-server` to server a fake API.
+The project is a SPA for listing movies by genre using React JS and `json-server` to server a fake API.

 ## The Challange